com03240/1/README.md

 ![ex_extension.PNG](https://raw.githubusercontent.com/dantony/exscript/master/ex_extension.PNG)

+Click the add button to define a loop.
+The users fills-out the start and finish time in addition to the number of times to repeat and the playback rate.
+The checkbox disables a loop.

 Buttons:
 * play/pause: play or pause the video
 * run: run the current set of loops with checked checkboxes